mark-watson/PythonAIBook/manuscript/Reinforcement_Learning.md

 For initial experiments with RL, I would recommend taking the same path that I took before using RL at work:

-- Using a maintained fork of OpenAI’s Gym library [Gymnasium](https://github.com/Farama-Foundation/Gymnasium).
+- Using a maintained fork of OpenAI's Gym library [Gymnasium](https://github.com/Farama-Foundation/Gymnasium).
 - Taking the Coursera classes by Martha and Adam White.
 - The Sutton/Barto RL Book and accompanying Common Lisp or Python examples.